 The national security strategy of the United States touches on North Korea mainly through the following broadly stated goals: (1) to prevent enemies from threatening the United States, allies, and friends with weapons of mass destruction; (2) to strengthen alliances to defeat global terrorism and to work to prevent attacks against the United States or friendly countries; (3) to work with others to defuse regional conflicts; (4) to ignite a new era of global economic growth through free markets and trade; and (5) to champion aspirations for human dignity.
-129

-As applied to the DPRK, the immediate U.S. goals include (1) to halt or eliminate North Korea's development of nuclear or other weapons of mass destruction; (2) to curtail illegal and questionable activities by North Korea to include illicit sales of missiles, 130 dealing in illegal drugs, counterfeiting of currency, and proliferation of weapons of mass destruction, particularly to terrorist groups; (3) to reduce the threat of war on the Korean peninsula; (4) to ensure that North Korea does not participate in international terrorist activity; (5) to induce economic, political, and societal change in the country that could bring about favorable changes
+As applied to the DPRK, the immediate U.S. goals include (1) to halt or eliminate North Korea's development of nuclear or other weapons of mass destruction; (2) to prevent/halt proliferation of weapons of mass destruction, particularly to terrorist groups; (3) to curtail illegal and questionable activities by North Korea to include illicit sales of missiles, dealing in illegal drugs, and counterfeiting of currency; (3) to reduce the threat of war on the Korean peninsula; (4) to ensure that North Korea does not participate in international terrorist activity; (5) to induce economic, political, and societal change in the country that could bring

-127 Russa to Forgive Most of N. Korea's Debt.
+&lt;sup>137 Russia to Forgive Most of N. Korea's Debt.
 The Chosun Ilbo (digital version), January 5, 2007.

-128 See CRS Report RS21473, North Korean Ballistic Missile Threat to the United States, by Andrew Feickert.
+&lt;sup>138 See CRS Report RS21473, North Korean Ballistic Missile Threat to the United States, by Andrew Feickert.

-129 The White House.
+&lt;sup>139 The White House.
 The National Security Strategy of the United States of America.
 September 2002.

-130 See CRS Report RS21473, North Korean Ballistic Missile Threat to the United States, by Steven A. Hildreth.
+&lt;sup>140 See CRS Report RS21473, North Korean Ballistic Missile Threat to the United States, by Steven A. Hildreth.

-in the Kim regime, in governance, in the standard of living of its people, and in attitudes toward the United States, and (6) to enhance the security of South Korea and Japan with respect to the DPRK.
+about favorable changes in the Kim regime, in governance, in the standard of living of its people, and in attitudes toward the United States; and (6) to enhance the security of South Korea and Japan with respect to the DPRK.

-Conventional wisdom with respect to North Korea includes the following assumptions: (1) without stringent monitoring mechanisms, Pyongyang probably will cheat on any agreement; (2) North Korea regularly breaks international laws or treaties dealing with activities such as the non-proliferation of weapons of mass destruction, illicit drug trade, or counterfeiting of currency; (3) economic privation in North Korea mainly affects the population outside of Pyongyang and only indirectly affects the military and party leaders; (4) popular sentiment opposing the current regime is weak or suppressed sufficiently for Kim Jong-il to remain in power for an indefinite period of time; (5) a U.S. military attack on North Korea would result in an immediate counter-attack on Seoul and other targets in South Korea using existing conventional weaponry that would cause extensive damage; and (6) any North Korean use of nuclear bombs on the United States or its allies would trigger retaliation that likely would destroy Pyongyang, its military installations, and other targets.
+Conventional wisdom with respect to North Korea includes the following assumptions: (1) without stringent monitoring mechanisms, Pyongyang probably will cheat on any agreement; (2) North Korea regularly engages in illicit activity and may take actions opposed to normally accepted international law or standards of national behavior; (3) economic privation in North Korea mainly affects the population outside of the political and military elite, particularly in the countryside; (4) popular sentiment opposing the current regime, although reportedly on the rise, appears weak or suppressed sufficiently for Kim Jong-il to remain in power for an indefinite period of time; (5) a U.S. military attack on North Korea using existing conventional weaponry that would cause extensive damage; and (6) any North Korean use of nuclear bombs on the United States or its allies would trigger retaliation that likely would destroy Pyongyang, its military installations, and other targets.